 Depending on the type of food you're grilling determines how you set-up your charcoal in the grill and get it up to temperature.

-See below how to set-up for Direct and Indirect charcoal grilling and different temperature zones.
+See further down the page how to set-up for Direct and Indirect charcoal grilling and different temperature zones.

 Once you've reached your target cooking temperature the next trick is to maintain it.